EliotKhachi/publicZk/202209080229/README.md

-# React- Props
+# React - Props

 Short for *property*.
 React *components* have the attribute `this.props`, which contains all the props of that component.
+[202209080227](../202209080227) - React - Components

 In Board's `renderSquare` method, a Square component with the prop called `value` is returned (and eventually rendered on the webpage)
 ```jsx